 Unintentional poisoning is a major cause of injury and hospital admissions for children in Australia.
 Most incidents occur in children aged under 5 years of age, with children aged one to three years at greatest risk.

 Many products used in our homes can be potentially harmful for children.
-Common poisonous items found in and around our homes include medicines (both prescription medicines and over the counter products such as everyday paracetamol), cleaning products, dishwasher powder, fertilisers, pesticides, bleaches and cosmetics.
+Common poisonous items found in and around our homes include medicines (both prescription medicines and over the counter products such as everyday paracetamol), cleaning products, dishwasher powder/liquid, bleaches, fertilisers and pesticides, swimming pool and spa chemicals and cosmetics.

-Most child poisoning incidents occur due to unsupervised access, many which occur when poisons are left out after being used or not stored in a safe place, out of reach of children.
+A large number of child poisoning incidents occur due to unsupervised access, including when poisons are left out after being used or when they aren’t stored in a safe place out of reach of little hands.